Raab Backs Boris -

-Dominic Raab’s exit from the leadership race yesterday has seen a large number of his supporters flock over to the Boris camp – now followed by Raab himself.
+Dominic Raab’s exit from the leadership race yesterday has seen a large number of his supporters flock over to the Boris camp – now Raab has given him a birthday gift of himself.
 Raab backs Boris as the “only candidate” who can deliver Brexit by October 31…

 Boris now has a clear majority of public declarations.
 Despite Rory pulling ahead of Saj last round his supporters are still unwilling to out themselves – after Rory’s poor performance in the debate last night it’ll be a close call as to who gets the chop.
 Team Boris have been putting pressure on Saj to drop out to leave Rory in last place and therefore face automatic exclusion although Saj isn’t playing ball.
 Will they try lending Saj votes instead to knock Rory out directly?